jeevannavar/personal-website/impossibleList.md

 	- Do a backflip
 	- Do a wallflip
 	- Do a frontflip
 * Learn to play a musical instrument
 * Win a pub quiz
+	Closest was a close third place finish at William's Pub, Uppsala

 <br>